Minatamis na saging is one of those nostalgic desserts that just feels like home-simple, sweet, and familiar.

 Step 4: Add the bananas

-Add the sliced saba bananas to the simmering syrup and cook on medium heat for 10-15 minutes (depending on how ripe they are), until tender but still holding their shape.
+Add the sliced saba bananas to the syrup and cook on medium heat for 10-15 minutes (depending on how ripe they are).
+You want them tender but still holding their shape.

 Step 5: Add the sago